How to Keep Your PCB Design Variants Synchronized

 Managing Your Variants

 Altium gives you a robust centralized variant management system.
 You can define any number of variations of a base design, then manage component parameters and configure the components as fitted, not fitted, or alternate .
-As these variants share the same bare board and have impact on the assembly process only, we call these variants assembly variants.
+As these variants share the same bare board design and have impact on the assembly process only, we call these variants assembly variants.

 The key to using variants in any design is centralized management.
 In Altium this unique functionality is integrated to improve the synchronization between different design stages.
 Within this single variant management dialog, you can define new variants as well as edit component parameters, leaving Altium to automatically take care of synchronization between schematic, PCB and output files.
 To further support alternate components from different sources, the functionality is extended for independent libraries, database libraries, as well as for based components.